pirtleshell/rust-gedcom/readme.md

 I wanted experience playing with parsers and representing tree structures in Rust, and noticed a parser for Rust did not exist.
 And thus, this project was born!
 A fun experiment to practice my Rust abilities.

-It hopes to be fully compliant with the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).
+It hopes to be ~~fully~~ mostly compliant with the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).

+I have found this [5.5.2 specification](https://jfcardinal.github.io/GEDCOM-5.5.2/gedcom-5.5.2.html) useful in its assessment of which tags are worth supporting or not.

 ## Usage